warlof/slackbot/README.md

 # Setup

+## Slack side
+1. go on Slack Application page (https://api.slack.com/apps)
+2. create a new application
+  - bind it to your Slack team
+  - set the redirect URI to `https://yourseat/slackbot/callback` where `yourseat` is your seat domain

 ## SeAT side
 1. put your SeAT instance offline by running `php artisan down`
 2. download the plugin by running `composer require warlof/slackbot`